Fast and exact audit scheduling optimization

 \paragraph{Paper structure} First, we \hyperref[sec:review]{review} the audit scheduling literature.
-Then we \hyperref[sec:method]{justify} our choice of the optimization solver, since it affects which constraints can we efficiently model and how should we formulate them.
-In \hyperref[sec:requirements]{requirements} subsection, we list the modeled constraints and provide examples to illustrate their relevance to audit scheduling.
-The \hyperref[sec:results]{result} section provides an empirical comparison of the optimized schedule versus a hand-made schedule, which was created by an experienced scheduler over a period of one month.
-We end the article with \hyperref[sec:discussion]{discussion} and \hyperref[sec:conclusion]{conclusion}.
+We then \hyperref[sec:method]{justify} our choice of the optimization solver because it affects which constraints can be efficiently modeled and how they should be formulated.
+In the \hyperref[sec:requirements]{requirements} subsection, we list the modeled constraints and provide examples to illustrate their relevance to audit scheduling.
+In the \hyperref[sec:implementation]{implementation} section, we describe the data model.
+The \hyperref[sec:results]{result} section then provides an empirical comparison of the optimized schedule versus a handmade schedule, which was created by an experienced scheduler over a 1-month period.
+Finally, we end the article with a \hyperref[sec:discussion]{discussion} section and concluding remarks in the \hyperref[sec:conclusion]{conclusion} section.